-Stormont: No NI Assembly election to be held in December
+NI Assembly election will not be held in December

 - Published